 How to find the WP theme update and details?

 Exactly as plugins, when you see an update note in WordPress linked to your site theme, you can click the version details to learn more.
 That can take you to the theme marketplace from where you purchased them or to the official website of the company that designs it.
 In the two scenarios, there should be a file of all the versions especially the new ones with details on what they did and what these changes addressed.

 For ThemeForest theme, for example, you can find the theme release notes at the bottom of every theme page like the next example in the screenshot.

 If you don’t see a major release note, and you don’t want the new feature they added, it’s safe to no update the theme, but not for years, so, if there will be no other release in a month or so, you can update if you want to test the site.

 Updating WordPress a theme is not good all the time

-Not all the WordPress themes check updates automatically and if that’s the case, you should never allow the to install the new version without letting you see what that charge in files is about first.
-As I said earlier, there is no guarantee that a making changes to the theme files will be good for your site, the theme developer or the company may add new features and options because clients asked for them, but if you don’t need them, they’ll just make your site slower even if that’s not noticeable.
+Not all the WordPress themes check updates automatically and if that’s the case, you should never allow them to install the new version without letting you see what that charge in files is about first.
+As I said earlier, there is no guarantee that making changes to the theme files will be good for your site, the theme developer or the company may add new features and options because clients asked for them, but if you don’t need them, they’ll just make your site slower even if that’s not noticeable.